quophyie/react-redux-skeletor/README.md

 #### Start Dev Server With Hot Module Relaod of Both HTML and  JavaScript Modules

-When the command below is issued, **HTML and  Javascript** sources will be hot reloaded (In this case the browser will refresh)
+When the command below is issued, **HTML and  Javascript** sources will be hot reloaded (In this case the browser will refresh automatically)

    **`$ npm run dev_with_html_reload`**